The PhoX Proof Assistant

 eXtensible.
 One of the principle of this proof assistant is to be as user friendly as possible and so to

 need a minimal learning time.
-The current version is still
+The current version is stable and not planned

 Contents